Dare Wheel

 Can I make the list family-friendly or extra bold?

 Yes.
 There is no separate difficulty filter; you edit the wheel in Settings.
-For younger players or parents in the room, remove phone access, story posts, ex or crush messages, and anything that touches DMs.
+For younger players or parents in the room, remove phone access, story posts, browser history, and anything that touches private messages.
 For a wild night with close friends, leave those in and strip the milder dares instead.
 The categories on this page help you see what you are keeping before you spin.

 What if someone does not want to do the dare they spun?